Jean Shepherd: Television and films

-Early in his career, Shepherd had a television program on WLWT in Cincinnati called Rear Bumper.
-He claimed that he was recommended to replace the resigning Steve Allen on NBC's Tonight Show.
+Starting in March 1953, Shepherd briefly had a television program on WLW-T in Cincinnati called Rear Bumper.He claimed that he was recommended to replace the resigning Steve Allen on NBC's Tonight Show.
 Shepherd was reportedly brought to New York City by NBC executives to prepare for the position, but they were contractually bound to first offer it to Jack Paar.
 The network was certain Paar would hold out for a role in prime time, but he accepted the late-night assignment.
 However, he did not assume the position permanently until Shepherd and Ernie Kovacs had co-hosted the show.

 In late 1960 and early 1961, he did a weekly television show, Inside Jean Shepherd, on WOR-TV (channel 9) in New York, but it did not last long.
 Between 1971 and 1994, Shepherd became a screenwriter of note, writing and producing numerous works for both television and cinema, all based on his originally spoken and written stories.
 He was the writer and narrator of the show Jean Shepherd's America, produced by Boston Public Television station WGBH for PBS, in which he visited various American locales, and interviewed local people of interest.
 He used a somewhat similar format for the New Jersey Network TV show Shepherd's Pie.

+Shepherd appeared as a contestant on the CBS television program I've Got a Secret, on the August 31, 1960 episode.
+His secret was, “I play music on my head”.

 He wrote and narrated many works, the most famous being the 1983 MGM feature film A Christmas Story, filmed at A Christmas Story House, which is now considered a holiday classic.
 Shepherd narrates the film as the adult Ralph Parker, and also has a cameo role playing a man in line at the department store waiting for Santa Claus.

 PBS aired several television movies based on Shepherd stories, also featuring the Parker family.
 These included The Phantom of the Open Hearth (1976), which aired as part of the anthology series Visions; The Great American Fourth of July and Other Disasters (1982) and The Star-Crossed Romance of Josephine Cosnowski (1985), both as part of the anthology series American Playhouse; and Ollie Hopnoodle's Haven of Bliss (1988), a co-production with The Disney Channel.
 All were narrated by Shepherd, but otherwise featured different casts.

 Once Shepherd noticed the amount of money he was making from reruns of A Christmas Story (which was slowly becoming a television tradition), he abandoned television; in 1994, A Christmas Story director Bob Clark and he returned to the same working-class Cleveland street neighborhood to film a sequel, It Runs in the Family (later known as My Summer Story), released by MGM in 1994 and (because the 11-year span between films caused almost all the actors to age out of their roles) featuring an almost entirely different cast from the previous film.